KHDS-mod/COVID-19-HiSSE/README.md

 Now the new pre-processed, cleaned, oven-ready data is stored in `ALL_CLEANED_DAT_ST6NOULTR`.
 In this folder is the version of the data that the MCMC estimation script will read.

-## Running the Bayesian MCMC Estimation
+## Running the Bayesian MCMC estimation

 There are six models, which corresponds to six `.rb` files.
 For example, to run the `ALLEQ`, please use